Postgraduate Certificate in Product Innovation

 UC’s Postgraduate Certificate in Product Innovation offers students from any study background advanced practical and theoretical skills in creating products for entertainment, homeware, cosmetics, IT, food, healthcare, and many other industries.

-Students with any previous bachelor’s degree study (or other qualifications of an equivalent standard) and a B Grade Point Average in their final-year courses are open to enrol.
+You are open to enrol with any previous bachelor’s degree study (or other qualifications of an equivalent standard) and a B Grade Point Average in your final-year courses.

 If English is your additional language, you are also required to meet UC’s English language requirements.